Yeosu: Joseon dynasty

 Beginning in 1479, the Joseon Dynasty's Naval Headquarters for eastern sector of Jeolla Province was located there.
 As such, it was the first base where Admiral Yi Sun-sin's fleet was based during the Imjin War which used the Turtle Ship or 'Kobukseon' which was built in Seon-so.

 Recent history

 Yeosu Rebellion

 In October 1948, the town of Yeosu was taken by South Korean soldiers who refused to take part in the suppression of the ongoing Jeju uprising.

+Post-rebellion development

-On December 25, 1920, Yeosu Station started to operate as a railway that connects Yeosu and Gwangju.
-On October 1, 2011, however, the station was relocated to Deokchung-dong and renamed Yeosu Expo station, as the venue served for Yeosu World Expo in 2012.
+On 25 December 1920, Yeosu Station started to operate as a railway that connects Yeosu and Gwangju.
+On 1 October 2011, however, the station was relocated to Deokchung-dong and renamed Yeosu Expo station, as the venue served for Yeosu World Expo in 2012.

 In the 142nd General Assembly of BIE, held in Paris on 26 November 2007, the global community selected Yeosu as the host city for the 2012 World Expo.
 This was Korea's second World Expo, following Daejeon's 1993 Fair.

+On July 1, 2026, South Jeolla Province was dissolved and merged with Gwangju into the provincial-level city of Jeonnam-Gwangju.
+Yeosu became directly managed under Jeonnam-Gwangju.